 While planning my trip to Edmonton to visit my cousins, I compiled a list of must-haves while travelling on a domestic flight with Air Canada, within Canada, and it’s been fairly easy to sort out.
 I have a serious problem when it comes to condensing my wardrobe into just a personal item, a carry-on bag, and a single luggage; in fact, I’m notorious for going over the weight limit.
 This trip however, I absolutely refused to pay any extra baggage fees for my unnecessary over packing.
 This is why I limited the number of things I allowed myself to bring by making a list that I could not exceed.
 However, because there was about a week during my stay that we were on the road travelling through Alberta, I needed to pack a few extra things due to a lack of washing machines.
+I wish Canada was as easy to travel around as the United Kingdom.
+Awesome holiday destinations like the Rimington Leisure Park in the Ribble Valley are a driveable destination for large parts of the country.

 That being said, this task did render some kind of difficult simply because warm weather (it’s summer) and cold weather (hanging out in the provincial park mountains) travelling means a lot more material taking up space in your luggage.
 Accessories, makeup, and a plethora of jackets and shoes can be kept to a minimum.
 It’s not impossible, guys!
 If I could do it, then anyone can.
 Seriously.